What Are the 3 T’s of Mastitis Protection?

 - Targeting the infected cow’s lactation point to determine treatment is generally intended to decrease production loss.

-Somatic Cell Count (SCC) testing is an important element in any control program.
+Somatic Cell Count (SCC) testing is an important element in any milk quality control program.
 Counts are essential during and after the treatment period to ensure that the treatment was successful and the infection has cleared.
 This will also aid in refining targeted treatment protocols.

 What are the 3 T's of mastitis protection?